Betty (slave): Early life

+Retreating Union troops burned White House Plantation on June 28, 1862.
+Photograph by Mathew Brady.

+Betty may have been born on the Custis plantation "White House," on the Pamunkey River in New Kent County, Virginia.
+Daniel Parke Custis inherited "White House" from his father in 1749, and married Martha Dandridge in 1750.
+They lived at "White House," where she bore him four children.

+Because Daniel Parke Custis died without a will, his widow was granted a "dower share" of his Estate—the lifetime use of one third of its assets.
+This third included approximately 85 slaves of African descent—who were held in trust for the Custis children (and later grandchildren).
+The January 6, 1759 wedding of Martha Dandridge Custis and George Washington took place at "White House."
+As one of the "dower slaves", Betty was then brought to Mount Vernon, where she worked for the rest of her life.

+Betty worked as a seamstress both at the White House and Mount Vernon plantations.
+Her story exemplifies the sexual vulnerability that enslaved women faced.
 Betty was of mixed European and African heritage.
 Since Betty was born enslaved, her mother would have been of African descent as slavery was inherited through the mother per the law of partus sequitur ventrem.
 As Betty's mother had a child with a white man, her mother was most likely a slave in the domestic sphere, as that occupation would have caused Betty's mother to be in close proximity to white men.

 Betty was born c.
 1738 and spent her childhood cared for by someone besides her mother as enslaved parents worked sunup to sundown and only had time with their children at night.
 Enslaved children younger than twelve did not work with their parents and did not yet have specified occupations.
 Instead, their owners had them do chores, like collecting water and firewood, or taking care of younger enslaved children.
 Because enslaved children did not typically work as long as adults, they did not receive shoes or blankets, and were often forced to share blankets with their family members.
 Enslaved children were also given less than the normal food ration and often helped to grow gardens so their family could have more food than just the meager rations they were provided.
 As with many other slaves, Betty likely only had one set of clothes for the whole year.
 Children like Betty were given shifts to wear.